jembi/dhis2-tracker-populator/README.md

 ```

 This will read data records from the CSV files found in the `csv` directory and make requests to the API for the given URL to populate the tracker.
 If an error occurs while processing a CSV file it will be moved into the `csvfail` directory, otherwise it will be moved to the `csvdone` directory on completion.

+Best practice is to use ./bin/split.js  to split a multi-line csv into individual files.
+This will give granular control and a view of exactly which files have been processed and which did not get fully added to the program.